 10:00 -> 13:00 & 15:00 -> 18:00

-Please be advised that the Workshop “Parental Love and Collaboration with the Infant” is fully booked.
+Please be advised that both Workshops “Parental Love and Collaboration with the Infant” - and - "Residing in the Connection: The Importance of the Pause in Couples Therapyis" are fully booked.

 By the time a couple comes into therapy, they are often distressed and disconnected.
 They are stuck in a pattern of defensive reactivity.
 Lacking the tools to move through this negative cycle, the couple loses hope for finding their way back into connection on their own.
 This is when they come see us.

 The couples are spinning in an emotional thunderstorm.
 Often there is shaming, blaming and criticizing.
 A power struggle ensues about who is right or wrong.
 If not careful, the therapist can get caught in the storm.

 Slow down… the way out is not in the story.
 It’s in the connection which happens in The Pause.